Jakski/vim-yaml/README.md

 ## Limitations

 `vim-yaml` highlights syntax based on syntax tokens.
-It doesn't detect semantic errors like duplicating key in dictionary.
+It doesn't detect semantic errors like duplicated key in dictionary.

 ## TODO